atstp/mine/readme.md

     (and commit that one)
   * :white_check_mark: maintain a personal todo list
   * :dash: remove all your personal files in an instant (perhaps before you ftp a bunch of stuff?)
-  * :page_with_curl: store curled or pasted code that will be a good reference
+  * :page_with_curl: store curled or pasted code for reference
-  * :link: maintain a collections of useful links that don't belong in git's history
+  * :link: maintain a collection of useful links that don't belong in git's history

 **It's for you**: if you're already comfortable using git through the command line, and you're open to new workflows.